stonier/graveyard_rocon_planning/capabilities.rst

 Capabilities
 ^^^^^^^^^^^^

 Capabilities_, also known as Capability Interfaces, are interfaces consisting of many elements which are used by both robot developers and robotic app developers.
-Capabilities_ consist of these elements:
+Capability Interfaces consist of these elements:

 - **name**: Name of the Capability Interface, e.g. *RGBCamera*, *Navigation*, or *MobileBase*
 - **topics**: ROS topics, described by their *name*, *type*, and whether or not the topic is expected to be inbound or outbound.